EvaRubinova/EvaRubinova.github.io/_pages/about.md

 I study basic cognitive processes that impact memory-based decisions, situational factors that affect memory reports such as interviewing formats, social influences on memory such as cultural schemata or collaborative remembering, and applied implications associated with accurate and inaccurate memory.
 I also study conditions that are optimal for eyewitness to make accurate decisions, and evaluators' perceptions of evidence obtained from memory reports.

 To address basic and applied eyewitness memory questions, I use experimental methodology to investigate the impact of specific manipulations and differences between procedures.
-I also use observational methodology to study associations within autobiographical memory that may help us validate experimental findings or open new avenues for investigation.
+I also use observational methodology to study associations within autobiographical memory that may validate experimental findings and open new avenues for investigation.

 The core values of my lab include diversity, transparency, and openness, in addition to scholarship.